Blendify/blender-manual/blender_docs/manual/editors/nla/strips.rst

           Strip in Tweak mode.

-When your finished editing the strip, simply go to :menuselection:`Edit --> Tweaking Strips Action` or press :kbd:`Tab`.
+When you finished editing the strip, simply go to :menuselection:`Edit --> Tweaking Strips Action` or press :kbd:`Tab`.